DEFRA/ffc-demo-api-gateway/README.md

 # Prerequisites
 Node v10+

-# Running the application
+# Running the application in containers

 The application is designed to run as a container via Docker Compose or Kubernetes (with Helm).

-A convenience script is provided to run via Docker Compose:

-`scripts/start`

-This will create the required `mine-support` network before starting the service so that it can communicate with other Mine Support services running alongside it through docker-compose.
-The script will then attach to the running service, tailing its logs and allowing the service to be brought down by pressing `Ctrl + C`.

-# Running the application in Containers
-The service has been developed with the intention of running in Kubernetes.
 A helm chart is included in the `.\helm` folder.
 A utility script is provided to aid in deploying to a local cluster.

 First build the container so it is available in the local Docker registry